johnnstewart/btc-puzzle/README.md

 On Mobile/Tablet: Tap and hold the Silver Card, then drag your finger.

 Keyboard Controls:
-Arrow keys: Control the Silver Card movement.
+Arrow keys can Control the Silver Card movement.

 Puzzle info:
 [BitcoinTalk Thread](https://bitcointalk.org/index.php?topic=5493466.40)